|

 or “beasts” with a will and power of their own, blocking all progress.
 Once lost in

-the Dark Wood, a man can only escape by so descending into himself that he sees his
+the Dark Wood, a man can escape only by so descending into himself that he sees his

 sin, not as an external obstacle, but as the will to chaos and death within him (Hell).